What is custody?

 Texas law says that parents should usually be named Joint Managing Conservators.
-A joint conservatorship order means the parents share decision making about most issues.
+A joint conservatorship order means the parents share decisionmaking about most issues, including education and healthcare.
 It does not mean the child’s time is split equally between the parents.
 A possession order will say when each parent has the right to time with the child.
 Read this short article to learn more about possession orders: Child Visitation & Possession Orders.

 In most joint conservatorship orders, one parent will have the exclusive right to decide where the child lives (usually within a certain geographic area).
 This parent is called the “custodial parent” and the child usually lives primarily with this parent.
 The other parent is called the “non-custodial parent.”